dmbarbour/glas/docs/GlasProg.md

 ## Rough Sketch

 A tacit concatenative programming model operating on named vars and handlers.
-It is possible to express threads or waits for concurrency, albeit scoped by atomic.
+Except we do have 'arguments' to AST constructors.
+We'll present those as handlers, too.
+It is possible to express concurrent computations via 'thread' sections with 'await' conditions.
+It is possible to isolate a subset of threads with 'atomic' sections.

 Support for locals and resource or handler names is primitive.

 ## Basic Operations